 - You can also manually go to the search results page–irrespective of query type–by clicking the View all results link at the bottom of the suggested content.

 → The View all results link is always visible, irrespective of the type of query you are typing.
-If you click it after having typed a conversational query, you will go to the search results page but it will also show you an AI overview at the top of the results list.
+If you click it after having typed a conversational query, you will go to the search results page.

 View search results by content area